khadas/android_vendor_amlogic_tools_auto_patch/ReadMe.md

-       in the directory `vendor/amlogic/tools/auto_patch/`, create dir like this xxxx_Bugyyyy, **xxxx** is number ID like 0001/0002 etc. **yyyy** is Bug ID. like 0001_Bug170298, and copy second step patches to this directory. if you wish your patch not applied on ATV version, you can named the directory to "xxxx_Bugyyyy_no_atv"; if you wish your patch only applied on TV platform, you can named the directory to "xxxx_Bugyyyy_tv";
+       in the directory `vendor/amlogic/tools/auto_patch/`, create dir like this xxxx_Bugyyyy, **xxxx** is number ID like 0001/0002 etc. **yyyy** is Bug ID. like 0001_Bug170298, and copy second step patches to this directory. if you wish your patch not applied on ATV version, you can named the directory to "xxxx_Bugyyyy_aosp_ui"; if you wish your patch not applied on GTVS version, you can named the directory to "xxxx_Bugyyyy_gtvs_ui"; if you wish your patch only applied on TV platform, you can named the directory to "xxxx_Bugyyyy_tv_platform";